LaboonCourses/CS1632_Summer/deliverables/7/deliverable7.md

 7. The percentage shall be displayed to two decimal points (e.g, `23.45`, not `23.450176540`).
 8. The percentage shall always be a number (that is, do not display NaNs - these should be display as "0.00").
 8. The prompt should not be on the same line as the input.
 (That is, use println! and not print! for the prompt.)
 9. In the case of questions, the sample_output.txt file shall be considered the truth copy.
-Any result is shows is valid.
+Any result it shows is valid.

 Sample output is available in the sample_output.txt file in this directory.